Homemade Wine Tips for Successful Winemaking

 Homemade Wine Tips--Temperature

 Don’t get the cold shoulder or become hot under the collar.
-The temperature of your wine during fermentation can be the difference between success and something you toss out.
+The temperature of your wine during fermentation can be the difference between success and something that you toss.
 Most wines ferment well in the 65°F to 75°F range.

 Homemade Wine Tips--Record Keeping

-No, not for the IRS, at least not yet.
+No, not for the IRS; at least not yet.
 A friend of mine records every step he takes during his winemaking time.
-This action is good to confirm you followed the steps correctly.
-But these records also help when you want a variation, but still with the goal of consistency.
+This action is a really good way to confirm you followed the steps correctly.
+But these records also help when it is time attempt a variation, but still with the goal of consistency.

 Comments